Overcoming cultural debt to deliver ongoing customer experimentation

 Top teams release software instantly to the customer one Feature at a Time (1FaaT™) directly from the Engineers desktop.
 You can think of each feature as one experiment.
 The book works back from this point to identify the ten most common behavioural blockers and techniques to remove them.
 Engineering process and tools barely get a mention except as a means to help business people to improve communication with technical teams.

-Because Daysha’s customer focus is more established organisations playing catch up with digital natives, our clients had to overcome the ten challenges facing an organisation that wants to overcome its own cultural debt.(See Panel) The ten blockers relate to how people behave towards one another and they are addressed in each Chapter through case studies, quotes and anecdotes to distinguish between what poor looks like and what good looks like.
+Because Daysha’s customer focus is more established organisations playing catch up with digital natives, our clients had to overcome the nine challenges facing an organisation that wants to repay its cultural debt.(See Panel) The blockers relate to how people behave towards one another and they are addressed in each Chapter through case studies, quotes and anecdotes to distinguish between what poor looks like and what good looks like.
 Values, leadership style, organisation structure and team composition are explored to help organisations deliver one feature at a time.
 (1FaaT)

 Not all organisations will start their journey to 1FaaT™ from the same place.
 Consequently each Chapter concludes with a challenge for different starting points.
 Context is everything and no two change journeys are the same.
 This is where the book ends and and our solution and online training offers can add value.

-If you would like a beta copy of the book why not subscribe to our blog?
+If you would like a purchase a copy of the book – click thru to Amazon